itscodenation/curriculum-15-16/units/opt-scratch/lessons/2-variables/README.md

 ---
 ###Teacher Preparation
 * A further understanding of Scratch.
 Teacher should be familiar with sensing, control, operator and data blocks.
-* The teacher should create a two variable MadLibs program with a logic condition before entering the classroom.

 ### Daily Objective